Mappy7777/CSCI3390_proj3/README.md

 3. **(3 points)**
 a.
 For 3x4 cores the output is as follows:
-# of remaining verticies is 6949798
-# of remaining verticies is 33232
-# of remaining verticies is 374
-# of remaining verticies is 0
+number of remaining verticies is 6949798 number of remaining verticies is 33232 number of remaining verticies is 374 number of remaining verticies is 0

-# of loops is 4 loops
+number of loops is 4 loops
 ==================================
 Luby's algorithm completed in 788s.
 ==================================